 What Makes Our Service Different

-Look, I’m not going to tell you we’re the cheapest option in the Denver metro area.
-We’re not.
-But here’s what you get when you call me:
+Look, I'm not going to pretend I'm the cheapest chimney guy in the Denver metro area.
+I'm not.
+But here's what you actually get when you call me:

-1. Licensed and Insured I carry full liability insurance and workers’ compensation.
-That protects you if something goes wrong.
+1. Licensed and Insured I carry full liability insurance and workers' comp.
+If something goes sideways on the job, you're covered.

-2. Transparent Pricing I’ll give you a detailed written estimate before I start any work.
-No surprises.
+2. Transparent Pricing You get a detailed written estimate before I lift a finger.
+No surprises at the end.

-3. Code Compliance Every job meets or exceeds current building and fire codes.
-I pull permits when required and handle all inspections.
+3. Code Compliance Every job meets or beats current building and fire codes.
+I pull permits when they're needed and handle the inspections myself.

 5. Warranty: My work comes with a guarantee.
-If something I did fails within the warranty period, I’ll make it right.
+If something I did fails inside the warranty window, I come back and make it right.

 Frequently Asked Questions from Strasburg Customers